aphpbonn/myRecognize/README.md

 # README #

 # myRecognize
 myRecognize is a RESTful API written in GO.
-The application accpects the input .mp3 file inside the folder myRecognize/input, converts it to .raw using SoX, then calls Google STT API and responses the output.
+The application accecpts the input .mp3 file inside the folder myRecognize/input, converts it to .raw using SoX, then calls Google STT API and responses the output.

 # Set up (running on local)